 a.
 September 19: Introducing Japan; Kami and the genealogy of a nation a.
 September 26: Buddhism and the State; Esoteric Buddhism - Innate Buddhahood

 - JRT: 8-30

-- Reader, "Turning to the Gods in Times of Trouble" (Packet)
+- Reader, "Turning to the Gods in Times of Trouble" (avenue)

-- Kojiki (Packet)
+- Kojiki (avenue)

 3. Week Three: Religious Technologies